 WatchOS 4 release date

-We expect to see the update roll out for free when it does launch, so you won't have to spend any money to get the latest in watchOS software on your existing device.
+We expect to see the update to be free when it does launch, so you won't have to spend any money to get the latest in watchOS software on your existing device.

 WatchOS 4 features

-The first announcement from Apple is a new watch face with Siri built-in.
+Apple is including a new watch face with Siri built-in.
 You can tap in the top left to get more details directly from Siri including calendar notifications and a look at your reminders as well as features from apps like Breathe, Maps, Wallet, Activity and Alarms.

 It should give you a feed of interesting information directly to your wrist.